Are you troubled with nvdisplay.container.exe causing high CPU usage? If so, this is an article you must read.

 - NVIDIA Display Container LS

 Nvdisplay.container.exe is totally related to the functionality of the display of your computer.
 In fact, this respective process shows its icon in the notification panel.
 If you end the legitimate service file of NVIDIA, the respective icon will be disappeared.
 Although the icon is disappeared, the functions such as GeForce Experience will function without any issue.

-In addition to that, nvdisplay.container.exe has a direct link to NVIDIA Telemetry Container service.
+In addition to that, nvdisplay.container.exe has a direct link to the NVIDIA Telemetry Container service.
 This respective service collects the data associated with your system.
 Then, the collected information will be sent to the database of NVIDIA.
-As a matter of fact, the data collected shouldn’t comprise the information that is personally identifiable.
-Instead, it will contain information that is mentioned below.
+As a matter of fact, the data collected shouldn’t comprise information that is personally identifiable.

 - Specifications of the GPU.